-Diwali, also known as 'Deepawali' is celebrated with whole enthusiam and devotion in Rajasthan like every part of India.
-Known as 'The Festival of Lights', Diwali is almost celebrated by all religion in Rajasthan.
+Diwali, also known as 'Deepawali' is celebrated with whole enthusiasm and devotion in Rajasthan like every part of India.
+Known as 'The Festival of Lights', Diwali is almost celebrated by all religions in Rajasthan.
 Diwali is celebrated for many reasons.
-Some celebrates Diwali as it is believed that it marks the starting of the Hindu New Year according to the Lunar calender.
-But most of people celebrated it as the victory of Goodness over Evil.
+Some celebrate Diwali as it is believed that it marks the starting of the Hindu New Year according to the Lunar calendar.
+But most people celebrated it as the victory of Goodness over Evil.

-Diwali Celebration in 2017 will starts from October 19.
+Diwali Celebration in 2019 will starts on October 27.